quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/defaults_and_capabilities.md

 is provided.
 Both explicit `RationalFOE()` and implicit prescribed sparse selection use AAA.
 Choosing dense evaluation for a sparse input must be explicit.

 `Model` defaults to `kT=0.0`. `solver` uses `EnergyDIIS()` for all supported normal and BdG calculations.
-EDIIS uses a free-energy history bound and never switches methods.
+EDIIS minimizes internal energy over its density history and never switches methods.
 An explicit `scf=` selects another method.
 All SCF settings are keyword-only.
 The top-level `tol`